jonbierma/Repo/README.md

 I *really* valued my time in Ukraine and I miss it

-[Click here](https://www.jonbierma.wordpress.com) for a blog about my time there.
+[Click here](https://www.kyivpost.com) for a good news source about Ukraine.

-That's all